ndag/ultrametrics/README.md

 ## uGH_top_down.m
 uGH_top_down.m is Matlab implementation of an algoritm for computing a variant of the Gromov-Hausdorff distance between ultrametric spaces called uGH.
 See the paper for more details.

-**Note:** You need Matlab's Bioinformatics toolbox in order to run this code.
+**Note:** You need Matlab's Bioinformatics toolbox in order to run the uGH code.
+In more detail, the function **is_iso_matlab.m** invokes graph isomorphism code provided by the Bioinformatics toolbox.

 **Syntax:**
 ```
 % uGH_top_down - computes uGH between two ultrametrics